 Once the various organizations were in place, the Priests turned their time and attention to building a permanent grade school building in February of 1961.
 The school was opened later that same year on September 5.
 The first building housed a cafeteria with four classrooms attached which held 60 students.
 Eventually, three Sisters from the School Sisters of Notre Dame arrived to teach in Redemptorist School.
-Throughout the years, the school has expanded to meet the needs of increased enrollment.
-Currently, Ms. Bernadette Primeaux serves as the Interim Principal of the school, which includes grades Pre-K through Eighth.
+Throughout the years, the school expanded to meet the needs of increased enrollment, which included grades Pre-K through Eighth.

 In 1968, a groundbreaking ceremony for the new rectory took place, and the Redemptorist Priests moved into it the following year.
 Other major undertakings included the building of the Parish Hall and a new school gymnasium.

 During the administration of the parish by the Redemporists, Immaculate Heart of Mary was blessed to have two young men from our Parish who joined the Redemptorists.
 Fr.
-Michael Schatzle, son of Mr. and Mrs. Joseph Schatzle, was ordained as a Redemptorist Priest and now serves as a Priest of the Diocese of Baton Rouge.
+Michael Schatzle, son of Mr. and Mrs. Joseph Schatzle, was ordained as a Redemptorist Priest and after serving as a Priest of the Diocese of Baton Rouge, retired in May, 2019.
 Fr.
 Byron Miller, son of Mr. and Mrs. John Miller, was also ordained as a Priest for the Redemptorists and continues to serve.